-- Leave timescale units as Seconds
+Leave timescale units as Seconds

-- Ensure the Structural analysis type is selected.

-- Set an analysis category of 2D Grillage / Plate

-- Leave the startup template set to None
+- Ensure the Structural analysis type is selected. - Set an analysis category of 2D Grillage / Plate - Leave the startup template set to None - Click the OK button.

-- Select the Vertical Z Axis option.

-- Click the OK button.

 Note.
 Use the Undo button to correct any mistakes made since the last save was done.